bens4lsu/theskinny-publish/Content/blog2/5-minute-oil-change.md

 No shit.

-And here's a tip that I didn't know before ZI went:  you can print a $5 off coupon from <a href="http://www.5minuteoilchange.com/" target="_blank">their web site.</a>
+And here's a tip that I didn't know before I went:  you can print a $5 off coupon from <a href="https://www.take5.com" target="_blank">their web site.</a>

 Traveling away from the place on Airline Highway, I hit some debris in the road, but for a minute, I'm sure that it was something from the bottom of my car that they forgot to re-attach.
 I wait for the oil to pour out, for my engine to seize, for my vehicle to catch on fire.
 But nothing happens.